facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 Although, the cost of consuming services from housing is included in the computation of CPI.
 This is estimated through a survey of rental prices.

-Another way to look at this will be through the lens of purchasing power of the Singapore dollar.
+Another way to look at this will be through the lens of the purchasing power of the Singapore dollar.

 Back to top